Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: Fully-coupled flow and transport

 The sequential-implicit method (SIM) is a popular solution strategy to handle coupled flow and transport in porous media.
 For each timestep in SIM, there are two loops performed in sequence: one for the pressure (total velocity) and one for the saturation.
 The pressure-saturation loops are wrapped with an outer loop.
 For each outer loop iteration, the computations proceed as follows: solve for the pressure field iteratively to a certain tolerance and update the total velocity; then compute the saturation iteratively.
 The adaptive formula (\ref{Eq:ada_sm}) proposed previously for $\beta$ can be straightforwardly computed for each cell interface within the SIM solution framework, because $u_T$ is assumed to be fixed during the saturation updates.

-The total velocity is generally a function of space and time in multiple dimensions.
+The total-velocity is generally a function of space and time in multiple dimensions.
 The dissipation flux from Eq. (\ref{Eq:d_scalar}) can be readily employed in the fully-coupled problem.
 An adaptive formula for $\beta$ will be derived under the fractional-flow formulation.
 The total velocity discretization is given by

 The discrete phase flux is written as a function of the total flux

 where the discrete weights are $g_{\alpha,ij} = \rho_{\alpha} g \Delta h_{ij} $.

 Now the adaptive dissipation coefficient for the water flux is expressed as